sourav1547/htadkg/aws/README.md

         1. `command`: The command to run to trigger the MPC application.
         2. `t`: Number of corrupt nodes.
         3. `port`: Port on which the node is listening.
-        4. `num_triples`: Number of triples which need to be generated in the preprocessing phase.
+        4. `k`: The degree of the ADKG polynomial
     2. `aws`: AWS related configuration.
         1. `setup_file_path`: Path to a shell script which contains all commands required to be run when starting up the instance.
         2. `region`: Contains AWS region specific information.